Best chair beds – single sofa beds for hosting guests when you have limited space

 Reasons to avoid

-Stylish, comfortable, quick to transform from chair to bed, and comparatively affordable, Habitat's Roma chair bed is an easy choice for the best value chair bed.
+Stylish, comfortable, quick to transform from chair to bed, and very affordable compared to most options, Habitat's Roma chair bed is an easy choice for the best value chair bed.
 If space is at a premium this is also one of the best chair beds for a small room, with the compact 90cm width frame coming in as one of the narrowest on our list.

-The small footprint still delivers a 91 x 190cm sleeping area – equivalent to the dimensions of a standard single mattress – and there's also a slightly larger 108 x 190cm option available which can sleep two guests at a push, although they're going to need to get pretty cosy.
+The small footprint still delivers a 91 x 190cm sleeping area – equivalent to the dimensions of a standard single mattress – and there's also a slightly larger 108 x 190cm option available which can sleep two guests at a push, although they're going to need to get on very well.

-The click-clack design makes for an easy transition from seating to sleeping, with hidden pockets (disguised by the coordinated scatter cushion) opening to reveal hinged legs, and the backrest and seat easily unfolding to create the sleeping surface.
-This makes for a fairly low-to-the-ground sleeping surface, but we found the medium-firm foam cushioning comfortable enough as a bed for a few nights – especially if you add one of the best mattress toppers into the mix.
+When I tested I found the click-clack design made for an easy transition from seating to sleeping, with hidden pockets (disguised by the coordinated scatter cushion) opening to reveal hinged legs, and the backrest and seat easily unfolding to create the sleeping surface.
+This makes for a fairly low-to-the-ground sleeping surface, but I found the medium-firm foam cushioning comfortable enough as a bed for a few nights – especially if you add one of the best mattress toppers into the mix.

 In chair form, the lack of arms and medium-firm cushioning means it might not cut the mustard as a chair you'll want to use as your main everyday seating, but, it makes a good accent chair.
 Style it in the living room, bedroom, home office, or guest room, or add it to a teenager's or kids' bedroom for impromptu sleepovers.